I called the police and they took my loved one to Medical City Green Oaks Hospital, what do I do?

 What if I have a complaint about my care?

 At Medical City Green Oaks Hospital, we want you to be satisfied with you or your family’s care.
 If you have any concerns or comments about the care given, please contact our Patient Advocate line at (972) 770-0853 during regular business hours, or if you are calling after business hours, on the weekends or holidays, please call (972) 991-9504 and ask to speak with a nursing supervisor.
-You can also write us.
+Submit a compliment or concern for immediate help by clicking here.

 How does a patient pay for care?